McIntyre-R/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Responsive websites have one version of a website that will flex to any screen size, and adaptive sites have different versions for different breakpoints in which the site changes to a different version depending on screen sites.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first implies that the site is initially built for mobile sized screens, and then changed to meet larger screen sizes after the site is set up, and desktop refers to the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Font-size: 62.5% makes its so that if the browsers default font size is 16px then each rem will be 10px, but in general allows us to have a workable resonsible font-size regardless of the browser

 4. How would you describe preprocessing to someone new to CSS?

+    I would describe preprocessing as a middle man that allows for more convenient ways of making instructions for what we want the website to look like that then gets taken and translated into proper css by the preprocessor.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite is definitely nesting, it makes reading the file way easier, and more pleasant.
+The most troublesome is probably mixins just because theres so much you can do,but there definitely seems to be some limitations on what you can do, so finding the balance is an experiment.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.